junxit/us-congress-bills-113/metadata.md

 - 2014-09-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 567.
 - 2014-09-17 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5715; text as passed Senate: CR S5715)
 - 2014-09-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5715; text as passed Senate: CR S5715)
+- 2014-09-18 — By Senator Carper from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 113-261.
+- 2014-09-18 — By Senator Carper from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 113-261.
+- 2014-09-18 — Message on Senate action sent to the House.
+- 2014-09-18 — Received in the House.
+- 2014-09-18 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-09-18 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.